Recreational Vehicle (RV) Manufacturing Trends

 By the numbers

-Chassis a major inventory category: A chassis is the base frame of the vehicle along with wheels, engine, and transmission.
+Chassis a major inventory category: The chassis is the base frame of the vehicle along with wheels, engine, and transmission.
 In some cases, the chassis may include the cab and steering mechanisms as well.
 While one of the most significant portions of the cost of RVs, chassis are not necessarily the most valuable category in liquidation.
 Appraisers must analyze supply and demand for each particular platform to estimate recoveries.
-For example, in the current market, Freightliner Class A chassis are in demand as sales are up 13.0 percent year-to-date for Class A product.
+For example, in the current market, Freightliner Class A chassis are still in demand regardless of sales trending down year-to-date for Class A product.
 Lenders should be aware that modified chassis have limited value in a liquidation scenario.

-Financing assumptions are important: Most manufacturers are typically not making vehicles (with the exception of towables) to stock; rather they are making to independent dealers’ orders.
+Financing assumptions are important: With the exception of towables, most manufacturers are typically not making vehicles to stock; rather, they are making to independent dealers’ orders.
 This means that, in a liquidation, units would continue to sell through this channel.
 Dealers typically purchase units with floor plan financing.
 According to the Commercial Finance Association, this means a distributor or dealer accepts shipment of merchandise from a manufacturer by borrowing funds from a finance company, bank, or manufacturer captive.
 Repayment terms are linked to the sale of the merchandise (pay-as-sold) or according to a schedule (scheduled pay).
-Gordon Brothers’ appraisers assume dealers would have access to those plans in a liquidation scenario, or alternative financing would be arranged by other lenders.
-In some cases, manufacturers agree to repurchase agreements in which they will buy back unsold units at a discount if they do not sell within specific timeframes.
+Gordon Brothers’ appraisers assume dealers would have access to those plans in a liquidation scenario or that alternative financing would be arranged by other lenders.
+In some cases, repurchase agreements are in place through which manufacturers will buy back unsold units at a discount if they do not sell within specific timeframes.
 Dealers accustomed to these terms will seek greater discounts in liquidation.

 Lack of warranty lowers recoveries: Buyers of new RVs typically expect three- to five-year warranties.
 In a liquidation, however, manufacturers no longer honor these contracts, which means that units must either be sold without a warranty or dealers must assume the associated liability.
 Because of this additional risk, dealers will expect steeper discounts when purchasing RVs in liquidation.